 As a former British colony, vehicles drive on the left side of the road in Barbados.
 Most vehicles are equipped for driving from the right front seat.
 This is the case for most islands in the Caribbean that are not directly tied to North American such as Puerto Rico and the U.S Virgin Islands for example.

-There is much to discover about the island and always something to do – island tours, catamaran cruises, dinner theaters and world class golf courses just to name a few.
+There is much to discover about the island and always something to do – like these top weekend golf breaks available this summer, island tours, catamaran cruises, dinner theaters and world class golf courses just to name a few.

 Flights to and from Barbados